microsoft/Purview-Custom-Types-Tool-Solution-Accelerator/DEPLOY.md

     - Generate initation link and copy into a new browser window to consent
     - [Learn more](https://docs.microsoft.com/en-us/azure/static-web-apps/authentication-authorization) about authentication & authorization

-1. Create an Azure Function for the AAD Token API
+## Azure Function for the AAD Token
 *Due to the two methods of [API support in Azure Static Web Apps with Azure Functions](https://docs.microsoft.com/en-us/azure/static-web-apps/apis), we will need to deploy a separate Azure Function for the `/api/AadToken` endpoint.
 For more information, please review [how to bring your own functions to Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/functions-bring-your-own).*

 1. Open an existing function project in VS Code, or create a new folder and open it in a new VS Code window.

 1. Click Azure (Shift+Alt+A) > Functions extension > Create Function (lightning+ icon)
-        1. Create new project
+    - Create new project
-        1. `JavaScript` as the language
+    - `JavaScript` as the language
-        1. `HTTP Trigger` as the template
+    - `HTTP Trigger` as the template
-        1. Provide a function name `AadToken`
+    - Provide a function name `AadToken`
-        1. `Function` as the authorization level
+    - `Function` as the authorization level

 1. Copy the following 3 files from [/api-aadtoken/](./api-aadtoken/) into your function project:
     - package.json
     - AadToken/function.json
     - AadToken/index.js

 1. Run `npm install` from the VS Code Terminal to install the [node-fetch](https://www.npmjs.com/package/node-fetch) dependency.

 1. From the Azure Functions extension within VS Code, click `Deploy to Function App` (cloud icon) and select or create a Function App in Azure.

 1. From the Azure Function within Azure Portal, update the `Function Keys` using either the names & values previously pasted into `/api/local.settings.json` or new values for production resources.
     - AadTenantId
     - AppClientId
     - AppClientSecret

 1. Copy the Function URL from VS Code or Azure Portal (including a key that adds code param) and open in a browser to confirm a succesful response from the AAD Token API. *You may need to restart the Function app*

 1. When a token is successfully returned from the API, override the `fetchToken()` reference to `apiUrl` within [src/App/helper.js](https://github.com/microsoft/Purview-Custom-Types-Tool-Solution-Accelerator/blob/main/src/App/helper.js#L26) using your Function URL.

 1. Push the change to your repo to trigger an update of Azure Static Web App.
 [Learn more about preview environments](https://docs.microsoft.com/en-us/azure/static-web-apps/preview-environments)

 The Azure Static Web App should now be working the same as the [local deployment method](./README.md).